-3. Spillage Kit

-The spillage kit for dealing with bodily fluids is located in a high cupboard in the infant toilets.
-This includes a disposable apron and gloves, an odour mask, a disposal bag, disinfectant/sanitiser spray, and antiseptic wipes.
+3. Spillage Kit - The spillage kit for dealing with bodily fluids is located in a high cupboard in the girls' junior toilets situated on the first floor of the main building.
+This includes a disposable apron and gloves, an odour mask, a disposal bag, disinfectant/sanitser spray, and antiseptic wipes.